-Color theory defines the colors on a color wheel as the base colors and then uses various iterations of the base color either alone or in combination.
-The usage of a color wheel is given below.
+Color wheel theory defines the colors on a color wheel as the base colors and then uses various iterations of the base color either alone or in combination.
+The usage of a color wheel or color circle is given below.

 A color cycle has about 15 colors.
 They can roughly be categorized into three categories: